jetoile/hadoop-unit/README.md

 #Build

 For windows users, you need to download a hadoop distribution, to unzip it and to define the system environment variable `HADOOP_HOME`.
-You can also define the path into files `default.properties` (warning: there are a lot...).
+You can also define the path into files `hadoop-unit-default.properties` (warning: there are a lot...).

 To build, launch the command:
 ```bash